rcornwal/Avatar-System/README.md

 * All avatar parts are rigged to the same armature hierarchy.
 * The armature exists once in the scene and drives all meshes.
 * There is one animator that drives motion for all parts.
-* Each part prefab is made of 1 skinned mesh renderer.
-It's stripped of its original armature and uses a pre-captured BoneMap asset to rebuild the bones array.
+* Each part prefab is made of 1 `SkinnedMeshRenderer`.
+It only contains the geometry and uses a pre-captured BoneMap asset to rebuild the bones array.
-* A RestPoseData asset is used to restore the skeleton to a known rest pose before rebaking, ensuring consistent mesh deformation during animation.
+* A `RestPoseData` asset is used to restore the skeleton to a known rest pose before rebaking, keeping consistent mesh deformation during animation.

 ## Rendering Optimization
 To reduce draw calls, I implemented a custom runtime skinned mesh combiner: